We Belong There: Love Yourself and Hit the Trails, Ladies!

 There should be nothing strange or weird for a woman wishing to be by herself in the great outdoors.
 She does not need the company of a man as a permission to hike a long trail or wild camp in woods.
 And she is not "asking for it" when hitting the trails solo.

-There should be question about slow, old or big body hikers on trails, either.
+There should be no question about slow, old or big bodied hikers on trails, either.